Transforma logo

 The rise of online media

 This section charts the reasons driving the demand for AV equipment (like their ability to display content from other media sources) and then refers to one of the prominent uses for connected AV Equipment - streaming over-the-top (OTT) content.
 It then explains how this increasing preference for OTT platforms has led content and streaming content providers to increase their content expenditure and reduced the scope for set-top box providers.
+For instance, in 2025, Netflix spent USD18 billion on content, an increase from USD15.3 billion in 2019.
 It also discusses a major downside of this trend – rising costs for consumers.
+Case in point, Netflix has consistently hiked its price – from USD13.99 in October 2017 for Premium (4K, 4 screens) to USD24.99 in January 2025.

 Secondary smart features